-The Society of Automotive Historians in Britain will announce the winner of the 2018 Michael Sedgwick Award at its meeting on 21st October 2018 at the Sir Henry Royce Foundation at Paulerspury.
-This is the seventh annual award, decided by a panel of experts drawn from the SAHB membership, and is made for books about aspects of motoring history in Britain, in the English language.
-The winning book will demonstrate excellence in its research, presentation, readability and novelty, and will materially further our understanding of the subject.
+The Society of Automotive Historians in Britain announced Reid Railton: Man of Speed by Karl Ludvigsen as the winner of the 2018 Michael Sedgwick Award at its meeting on 21st October 2018 at the Sir Henry Royce Foundation at Paulerspury.
+This was the seventh annual award, decided by a panel of experts drawn from the SAHB membership, made for books about aspects of motoring history in Britain, in the English language.
+The winning book demonstrated excellence in its research, presentation, readability and novelty, and materially furthered our understanding of the subject.
 The award comes with a prize of £250 from the Michael Sedgwick Memorial Trust.

 The entries close on 1st July each year for books published in the previous 12 months.
 Previous winners have been: